MicroFocus/octane-gitlab-service/docs/CustomTestFrameworkExample.md

 * the delimitation for the absolute path is \ character.
 * the format should be `myframework package:path\file.mytest:class#testName`

-In this case the json value for the `testRunnerCustomPattern` parameter:
+In this case the JSON value for the `testRunnerCustomPattern` parameter:

         {
             "testPattern": "$package:$class#$testName",